RefactoringGuru/refactoring-examples/interactive-en-after/java/replace-constructor-with-factory-method.md

 Say that we have a class for creating employees…

+…in which the employee type is set via a constructor parameter.

 The client code calls the constructor directly.

 So what if we wanted to create subclasses for each type of employee –